mmdagent-ex/site-doc/content.en/docs/00_build.md

         ├── Plugin_Variables.dll
         └── Plugin_VIManager.dll

-Test the startup by double-clicking `MMDAgent-EX.exe`.
-If a window appears, the program is running.
-Since it won’t work without content, you can close the window right after confirming.
+Then Test if it works.
+Double-click the `MMDAgent-EX.exe` and see a window opens.
+If you see some window, it means it works well, so close the window and go on.

-If the program exits immediately and does not run, install the [Visual C++ 2022 Redistributable Package](https://learn.microsoft.com/ja-jp/cpp/windows/latest-supported-vc-redist?view=msvc-170).
+If it would not start, just seeing nothing, you may need to install the [Visual C++ 2022 Redistributable Package](https://learn.microsoft.com/ja-jp/cpp/windows/latest-supported-vc-redist?view=msvc-170).
 Download and run `vc_regist.x64.exe`, then try again.

 {{< hint info >}}